la2050/archive/_projects/2014/the-pathway.md

       Allows patients to live healthier and through our holistic approche become self-sustaining members of the community
   Please describe yourself: Collaboration (partners are signed up and ready to hit the ground running!)
+  What resources does your project need?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
   impact_metrics: >-
     MEND has become a recognized leader in providing basic services to only households below the self-sufficiency standard.
 A holistic Health Clinic